bridgecrewio/AirIAM/README.md

 - Provides scripts to remove unused entities en-masse.
 - Effortless migration of existing IAM configurations into a simple Least Privileges Terraform model.
 - Integrates with [Checkov](https://checkov.io), a static-code analysis tool for Terraform, to track unwanted configuration changes and configuration drift.
+- Optional Deletion (interactive or not) of unused resources

 ## Commands

 - `find_unused` - Detects unused users, roles, groups, policies and policy attachments.
 It also adds links to automation scripts that could remove these entities entirely using Bridgecrew Community.
 [Learn more about these scripts and automation](RecommendedIntegrations.md).
   ```shell script
     usage: airiam find_unused [-h] [-p PROFILE] [-l LAST_USED_THRESHOLD]